Giteru/Giteru/README.md

 - 👋 Hi, I’m @Giteru
-- 👀 I’m interested in coding, photography and music projects
+- 👀 I’m interested in coding and contributing to github projects
-- 🌱 I’m currently learning react html,java object oriented programming, information systems security,photo editing and music.
+- 🌱 I’m currently learning react html,java object oriented programming, information systems security, Quality Assurance Assurance and Testing.
-- 💞️ I’m looking to collaborate on web developmenet projects, photography projects and guitar and singing projects.
+- 💞️ I’m looking to collaborate on web development projects and system testing and Quality Assurance.
-- 📫 How to reach me instagram at _giteru_

 <!---
 Giteru/Giteru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.